 All substantive resolutions at general meetings are decided on a poll which is conducted by the Company Secretary and scrutinised by the Company's Hong Kong Share Registrar.
-The results of the poll are published on the websites of the Group and HKEX.
-In addition, regular updated financial, business and other information on the Group are made available to the shareholders and stakeholders on the Group's website.
+The results of the poll are published on the websites of the Company and HKEX.
+In addition, regular updated financial, business and other information on the Group are made available to the shareholders and stakeholders on the Company's website.

-The Company held one shareholders' meeting in 2023, being the 2023 AGM held on 18 May 2023 at Harbour Grand Kowloon as a hybrid meeting at which shareholders attended both physically and by electronic facilities.
-The 2023 AGM was attended by all of the Directors and PwC.
-The respective chairpersons of the Board, Audit Committee, Nomination Committee, Remuneration Committee and Sustainability Committee all attended the 2023 AGM.
+The Company held two shareholders' meetings in 2024, being the 2024 AGM held on 23 May 2024 and the EGM held on 17 October 2024 at Harbour Grand Kowloon as hybrid meetings at which shareholders could join physically or by electronic facilities and could also vote through the online platform.
+The 2024 AGM and the EGM were attended by all Directors and PwC.
+The respective chairpersons of the Board, Audit Committee, Nomination Committee, Remuneration Committee and Sustainability Committee all attended the 2024 AGM and the EGM.
 Directors are requested and encouraged to attend shareholders' meetings.

-Separate resolutions were proposed at the 2023 AGM on each substantive issue and the percentage of votes cast in favour of such resolutions as disclosed in the announcement of the Company dated 18 May 2023 are set out below:
+Separate resolutions were proposed at the 2024 AGM and the EGM on each substantive issue and the percentage of votes cast in favour of such resolutions as disclosed in the announcements of the Company dated 23 May 2024 and 17 October 2024 are set out below:

-Reso lutions proposed at the 2023 AGM Percentage of Votes 1 Adoption of the audited Financial Statements, the Directors' Report and the Independent Auditor's Report for the year ended 31 December 2022 99.8953% 2 Declaration of a final dividend 99.9989% 3(a) Re-election of Mr Fok Kin Ning, Canning as Director 92.0497% 3(b) Re-election of Mr Kam Hing Lam as Director 84.5534% 3(c) Re-election of Mr Chow Kun Chee, Roland as Director 92.7346% 3(d) Re-election of Mr Philip Lawrence Kadoorie as Director 99.1143% 3(e) Re-election of Mr Lee Yeh Kwong, Charles as Director 92.6386% 3(f) Re-election of Mr Paul Joseph Tighe as Director 99.1816% 3(g) Re-election of Mr Wong Kwai Lam as Director 95.8754% 4 Re-appointment of PricewaterhouseCoopers as Independent Auditor and authorisation of Directors to fix the Auditor's remuneration 99.5898% 5(1) Granting of a general mandate to Directors to issue additional shares of the Company 95.7738% 5(2) Granting of a general mandate to Directors to repurchase shares of the Company 99.6861%
+Ordii nary resolutions proposed at the 2024 AGM Percentage of Votes 1 Adoption of the audited Financial Statements, the Directors' Report and the Independent Auditor's Report for the year ended 31 December 2023 99.9701% 2 Declaration of a final dividend 99.9997% 3(a) Re-election of Mr Li Tzar Kuoi, Victor as Director 82.9654% (b) Re-election of Mr Lai Kai Ming, Dominic as Director 94.6415% (c) Re-election of Mr Ip Tak Chuen, Edmond as Director 73.6616% (d) Re-election of Mr Andrew John Hunter as Director 75.0851% (e) Re-election of Ms Chow Ching Yee, Cynthia as Director 99.1539% (f) Re-election of Mrs Chow Woo Mo Fong, Susan as Director 73.7671% 3(g) Re-election of Mr George Colin Magnus as Director 71.0935% (h) Re-election of Ms Tsim Sin Ling, Ruth as Director 66.2928% ļ Re-appointment of PricewaterhouseCoopers as Independent Auditor and authorisation of Directors to fix the Auditor's remuneration 99.3972% (1) Granting of a general mandate to Directors to issue additional shares of the Company 95.7094% 5(2) Granting of a general mandate to Directors to repurchase shares of the Company 99.8038% Ordii nary resolution proposed at the EGM Percentage of Votes enter CK Hi and \ loda the e the H oval of (a) the transactions and steps contemplated under the contribution agreement dated 14 June 2023 ed into between the Company, Brilliant Design (BVI) Limited (formerly known as Brilliant Design Limited), utchison Group Telecom Holdings Limited, Vodafone International Operations Limited, Vodafone Group Plc /odafone UK Trading Holdings Limited; (b) the grant of the V Call Option by Brilliant Design (BVI) Limited to fone International Operations Limited (including but not limited to the transaction contemplated pursuant to exercise of the V Call Option); (c) subject to the respective exercise price for the H 1st Secondary Call Option and 2nd Secondary Call Option being not more than £9.257 billion and £18.15 billion, respectively, the exercise of espective H 1st Secondary Call Option and/or the H 2nd Secondary Call Option (as the case may be); and (d) the 99.9815% exercise of the H Put Option, and all actions taken or to be taken by the Company and/or its subsidiaries pursuant to or incidental to such transactions